Chapter 3: Communication

 The 2-Minute Rule

-If you can't say it in 2 minutes, you're saying too much.
+If you cannot say it in 2 minutes, you are saying too much.

 How to Compress

-3. Defer details: "Let's chat after if you want to know more"
+3. Defer details.
+"We can chat after if you want to know more"

 Before standup: